Talend/component-runtime/sample-parent/sample-features/loading-analysis/README.md

 - `workingDirectory`: the value of the property `user.dir`

 ### The first record checks SPI implementation provided by a static dependency
-The SPI implementation is provided by the dependency `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-dependency`.
+The SPI implementation is provided by the dependency `org.talend.sdk.component.loading-analysis:service-provider-from-dependency`.
 ```
 +---------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | key                       | value                                                                                                                                                                                                                                                                                                                        |